pelincetin/Facial-Recognition-SmartDoor/README.md

-# COMS 6998 Cloud Computing Homework 2: Smart Door
+# Facial Recognition Smart Door
 ### Alex Atschinow, Pelin Cetin, Myles Ingram, and Joseph Hostyk

 Website that accesses a livestream to give access to approved users.